 8. A second escrow fund within the individual's HSA is designated to generate the funds to repay the original payer of the first and last years of life cost, using the average Medicare cost basis, thereby lowering the first-payer premiums and/or buy-out costs.

-9. This has little net cost effect at first, but tends to spread the cost away from poorly financed age groups without matching increase for the working age group.
+9. This has a little net cost effect at first but tends to spread the cost away from poorly financed age groups without matching increase for the working age group.

 10. Estimated cost: $20/yr.

 11. Everyone is assumed to have or is assigned, one grandparent and one grandchild.
 Mis-matches are pooled, or reassigned on request.

 12. Grandparents are expected to bequeath the left-overs in their HSA to their grandchild's HSA, up to the limit of one child's average cost for the first 21 years of that child's life.
 This transfer is deemed to occur at simultaneous birth and death, and appropriate inter-fund loans or transfers are made to accomplish this.